California Love: Writing, samples and background

-The original version contains a sample taken from Joe Cocker's 1972 song "Woman to Woman".
+The hook is taken from EPMD's 1989 song "Knick Knack Patty Wack" which in turn is based on a sample taken from Joe Cocker's 1972 song "Woman to Woman".
+The chorus, "California knows how to party", was sung by Roger Troutman using his characteristic talk box and was taken from the 1982 song "West Coast Poplock" by Ronnie Hudson & The Street People which was written by Ronnie Hudson and Mikel Hooks and was itself a reworking of Troutman's 1981 song "So Ruff, So Tuff."

+In the song where Troutman sings "shake it, shake it baby", he interpolates the chant he used on his 1982 Zapp single, "Dance Floor".
 The remix version contains a sample taken from Kleeer's 1984 song "Intimate Connection".

-The chorus, "California knows how to party", was sung by Roger Troutman using his characteristic talk box and was taken from the 1982 song "West Coast Poplock" by Ronnie Hudson & The Street People which was written by Ronnie Hudson and Mikel Hooks.

-In the song where Troutman sings "shake it, shake it baby", he interpolates the chant he used on his 1982 Zapp single, "Dance Floor".
+Composition

+Sheet music for "California Love" shows the key of G minor, and a moderate tempo of 92 beats per minute.

 Critical reception

-Michael Hill from Cash Box noted that 2Pac and Dr Dre "are clicking some smooth lyrics together over this killer a— dance track.
-This track is smoking, and with the introduction of funk royalty Roger Troutman on the vocoder, it simply bursts into flames.
-If you haven’t heard one of the six mixes available, be patient because it’s bound to reach your area soon."
-Will Hermes from Entertainment Weekly viewed it as "a West Coast rump shaker".
-Ralph Tee from Music Week's RM Dance Update rated the song four out of five, describing it as "a fusion of funk and hip hop on this excellent rap cut about the splendour of the US's sunshine state."
-He added further, "Dr Dre's production sparkles on this potential hit which takes the vocoder and horns from Zapp's 'So Ruff So Tuff' (Roger Troutman also appearing in the Mad Max-style video) and on its best mix the sticky bassline from Kleeer's 'Intimate Connection' underlines it all."
+Michael Hill from Cash Box noted that 2Pac and Dr. Dre "are clicking some smooth lyrics together over this killer ass dance track.
+This track is smoking, and with the introduction of funk royalty Roger Troutman on the talk box, it simply bursts into flames.
+If you haven't heard one of the six mixes available, be patient because it's bound to reach your area soon."
+Will Hermes from Entertainment Weekly named it "a West Coast rump shaker".
+Victoria Segal from Melody Maker wrote, "Vocoders.
+The squelchiest synths.
+Slippery background harmonies.
+Shake it baby.
+You are in a disco dotted with palm trees, smothered in Gracelands-style soft furnishings and dancing with a coked-out Ray Liotta, looking like hell at the end of Good Fellas.
+That's 'California Love'."

+Pan-European magazine Music & Media noted, "West Coast gangsta rap is about to expire in favour of R&B related tunes and melody (Coolio) in general.
+2Pac has decided to take the George Clinton p-funk path with distorted vocals, adventurous keyboard and a deep groove, although the main topic is still concentrated on the mean streets of L.A."
+Ralph Tee from Music Week's RM Dance Update gave the song four out of five, describing it as "a fusion of funk and hip hop on this excellent rap cut about the splendour of the US's sunshine state."
+He added further, "Dr. Dre's production sparkles on this potential hit which takes the vocoder and horns from Zapp's 'So Ruff So Tuff' (Roger Troutman also appearing in the Mad Max-style video) and on its best mix the sticky bassline from Kleeer's 'Intimate Connection' underlines it all."